Rahim3479/api/README.md

                 ....  documentation ....

 A)Overview
-A Django-based Project Management API for managing clients and projects.
+A Django-based API for managing clients and projects.
 Supports CRUD operations for clients and projects, user assignments, and client-project associations.